turnkeylinux-apps/tkldev/docs/development/new.rst

 Completely automated build
 ''''''''''''''''''''''''''

-It is required that appliance builds are non-interactive, and completely automated.
+It is required that builds are non-interactive, and completely automated.
 The most common issues you might run into are Debian packages that require preseeding, and web-based installers.

 Debian package pre-seeding
 ``````````````````````````

-For example, the `Drupal6`_ appliance uses the Debian drupal6 package,
+For example, TurnKey `Drupal6`_ uses the Debian drupal6 package,
 but the database setup cannot be completed during the build.
 In this
 case, we preseed the package and reconfigure it in the conf::